 Analogs of linguistic structure in deep representations (EMNLP 2017)

-Compositionality and learning
+Compositionality and generalization

 Compositionality and modularity are core features of representational systems in language, software and biology.
 But what problem do compositional representations actually solve?
 Can we use descriptions of abstract compositional structure in one domain (e.g. language) to learn modular representations in another (e.g. vision)?